xanthospap/autobpe/doc/products.rst

 * Also available !

+  * **cofwwww7.erp.Z** One-day, final erp files from igs

-  ERPs generated for the igs REPRO2 campaign.
+  * ERPs generated for the igs REPRO2 campaign.
 These are available via the igs ftp server, in two versions:

     #. **cf2wwww7.erp.Z** from (CDDIS)/repro2/wwww/, and
     #. **co22wwww7.erp.Z** from (CDDIS)/repro2/wwww/